skx926/KSPhotoBrowser/README.md

 ==============
 ### Cocoapods
 1. Update cocoapods to the latest version.
-2. Add `pod 'YYWebImage'` to your Podfile.
+2. Add `pod 'KSPhotoBrowser'` to your Podfile.
 3. Run `pod install` or `pod update`.
 4. Import `KSPhotoBrowser.h`.